paper-trail-gem/paper_trail/README.md

 **Do not use this in production** unless you have a good understanding of threads vs. processes.

+Also note that PaperTrail can only be disabled globally during or after environment-specific initialization.
+In other words, changes to `PaperTrail.enabled` (or its alias `PaperTrail.config.enabled`) in `config/initializers` will be overwritten.

 A legitimate use case is to speed up tests.
 See [Testing](#7-testing) below.